markuplint/markuplint/packages/@markuplint/rules/src/invalid-attr/README.md

 #### `ignoreAttrNamePrefix`

-Set prefixes to exclude special attributes for the library and template engine that do not exist in the HTML specifications.
+Set prefixes to exclude special attributes or directives for the library and template engine that do not exist in the HTML specifications.

 Type: `string | string[]`